The RMR Group (NASDAQ:RMR) Issues Q4 2022 Earnings Guidance

 The RMR Group (NASDAQ:RMR – Get Rating) issued an update on its fourth quarter 2022 earnings guidance on Monday morning.
 The company provided EPS guidance of $0.57-$0.60 for the period, compared to the consensus EPS estimate of $0.50.
 The company issued revenue guidance of -.

-The RMR Group (NASDAQ:RMR – Get Rating) last posted its earnings results on Wednesday, May 4th.
+The RMR Group (NASDAQ:RMR – Get Rating) last released its quarterly earnings data on Wednesday, May 4th.
 The financial services provider reported $0.39 earnings per share for the quarter, missing the consensus estimate of $0.48 by ($0.09).
-The RMR Group had a return on equity of 8.32% and a net margin of 5.20%.
+The RMR Group had a net margin of 5.20% and a return on equity of 8.32%.
 During the same period last year, the business earned $0.37 earnings per share.
-Analysts expect that The RMR Group will post 1.99 earnings per share for the current fiscal year.
+As a group, research analysts expect that The RMR Group will post 2.05 EPS for the current year.

-RMR has been the subject of a number of recent research reports.
-Zacks Investment Research upgraded The RMR Group from a sell rating to a hold rating in a research note on Tuesday.
-Morgan Stanley cut their target price on The RMR Group from $39.00 to $32.00 and set an equal weight rating for the company in a research note on Monday, April 25th.
-TheStreet lowered The RMR Group from a b- rating to a c+ rating in a research note on Friday, February 4th.
-Finally, StockNews.com initiated coverage on The RMR Group in a research note on Thursday, March 31st.
-They issued a buy rating for the company.
-Four equities research analysts have rated the stock with a hold rating and three have issued a buy rating to the stock.
-Based on data from MarketBeat.com, The RMR Group currently has an average rating of Hold and a consensus price target of $39.20.
+A number of equities analysts have recently issued reports on RMR shares.
+Morgan Stanley lowered their price objective on The RMR Group from $39.00 to $32.00 and set an equal weight rating for the company in a research report on Monday, April 25th.
+Zacks Investment Research raised The RMR Group from a sell rating to a hold rating in a research note on Tuesday, May 10th.
+B. Riley raised their target price on The RMR Group from $42.00 to $44.00 in a research note on Friday.
+TheStreet cut The RMR Group from a b- rating to a c+ rating in a research note on Friday, February 4th.
+Finally, StockNews.com raised The RMR Group from a buy rating to a strong-buy rating in a research note on Friday.
+Four investment analysts have rated the stock with a hold rating, two have given a buy rating and one has assigned a strong buy rating to the stock.
+Based on data from MarketBeat, the company has a consensus rating of Buy and an average target price of $39.20.

-A number of institutional investors have recently bought and sold shares of the stock.
-Swiss National Bank boosted its holdings in The RMR Group by 8.0% in the first quarter.
-Swiss National Bank now owns 36,592 shares of the financial services provider’s stock valued at $1,138,000 after acquiring an additional 2,700 shares during the last quarter.
-Barclays PLC lifted its stake in The RMR Group by 159.7% in the fourth quarter.
-Barclays PLC now owns 18,523 shares of the financial services provider’s stock valued at $642,000 after buying an additional 11,390 shares during the period.
-Goldman Sachs Group Inc. lifted its stake in The RMR Group by 32.4% in the fourth quarter.
-Goldman Sachs Group Inc. now owns 67,603 shares of the financial services provider’s stock valued at $2,344,000 after buying an additional 16,547 shares during the period.
-Deutsche Bank AG lifted its stake in The RMR Group by 5.4% in the fourth quarter.
-Deutsche Bank AG now owns 9,518 shares of the financial services provider’s stock valued at $331,000 after buying an additional 491 shares during the period.
-Finally, California State Teachers Retirement System lifted its stake in The RMR Group by 2.1% in the fourth quarter.
-California State Teachers Retirement System now owns 21,406 shares of the financial services provider’s stock valued at $742,000 after buying an additional 446 shares during the period.
-Institutional investors and hedge funds own 42.77% of the company’s stock.
+Several institutional investors have recently bought and sold shares of the company.
+Morgan Stanley grew its position in shares of The RMR Group by 164.2% in the second quarter.
+Morgan Stanley now owns 51,665 shares of the financial services provider’s stock valued at $1,998,000 after purchasing an additional 32,107 shares in the last quarter.
+JPMorgan Chase & Co. grew its position in The RMR Group by 123.7% during the fourth quarter.
+JPMorgan Chase & Co. now owns 44,139 shares of the financial services provider’s stock worth $1,531,000 after buying an additional 24,408 shares in the last quarter.
+Vanguard Group Inc. grew its position in The RMR Group by 0.9% during the first quarter.
+Vanguard Group Inc. now owns 2,341,719 shares of the financial services provider’s stock worth $72,827,000 after buying an additional 19,870 shares in the last quarter.
+Goldman Sachs Group Inc. grew its position in The RMR Group by 32.4% during the fourth quarter.
+Goldman Sachs Group Inc. now owns 67,603 shares of the financial services provider’s stock worth $2,344,000 after buying an additional 16,547 shares in the last quarter.
+Finally, Millennium Management LLC purchased a new position in The RMR Group during the fourth quarter worth about $543,000.
+42.77% of the stock is owned by hedge funds and other institutional investors.

 The RMR Group Inc, through its subsidiary, The RMR Group LLC, provides business and property management services in the United States.
 The company provides management services to its four publicly traded real estate investment trusts and three real estate operating companies.
 It also provides investment advisory services.